terraform-docs/terraform-docs/CONTRIBUTING.md

 and maintain the code coverage and also prevent duplicating and running redundant test cases.
 For example there are `OnlyXXX` tests which makes sure all sections are hidden and only one is visible.
-This removes the need to test for `NotXXX` (which is no deprecated and removed).
+This removes the need to test for `NotXXX` (which is now deprecated and removed).
 Please make sure when a new feature is added or an issue is fixed the corresponding `.golden` files and test cases are also update accordingly.

 Once your change is written, tested, and documented the final step is to have it